chaitanyar56/CarND-LaneLines-P1/writeup_template.md

 ### 3. Improvements to the pipeline

-Instead of averaging all the slope information a algorithm which can connect ends of two lines can produce a desirable result.
+Instead of averaging all the slope information an algorithm which can connect ends of two lines can produce a desirable result.

 On a bright sunny day both lines cannot be detected properly using this pipeline.
 It can be solved by choosing a mask which highlight white and yellow.